knrt10/kubernetes-basicLearning/readme.md

 `docker stop kubia-container`

-This will stop the main process running in the container and consequently stop the container, because no other processes are running inside the container.
+This will stop the main process running in the container and consequently stop the container because no other processes are running inside the container.
 The container itself still exists and you can see it with **docker ps -a**.
 The -a option prints out all the containers, those running and those that have been stopped.
 To truly remove a container, you need to remove it with the **docker rm** command:

 `docker rm kubia-container`

 This deletes the container.
 All its contents are removed and it can’t be started again.

-#### Pushing the image to an image registry
+### Pushing the image to an image registry

 The image you’ve built has so far only been available on your local machine.
 To allow you to run it on any other machine, you need to push the image to an external image registry.
 For the sake of simplicity, you won’t set up a private image registry and will instead push the image to [Docker Hub](http://hub.docker.com)